Mong Kok station: Location

 Mong Kok station is located in the centre of Mong Kok in Kowloon, along Nathan Road at the intersection with Argyle Street.
 Major nearby places include MOKO, Langham Place, T.O.P. and the Pioneer Centre.
 Mong Kok East station is about 500 metres to the northeast.

+This station and Prince Edward station are the two closest stations in Hong Kong.
+They are only 400 m (1,300 ft) apart, with trains taking less than one minute to travel from one station to the other.

 History

-Mong Kok station opened on 31 December 1979, originally as part of the Kwun Tong line.
-When the Tsuen Wan line opened in 1982, the station became an interchange station between the two lines.
+Mong Kok station opened on 31 December 1979, originally as part of the Modified Initial System.
+When the line split into the Kwun Tong Line and the Tsuen Wan Line in 1982, the station became an interchange station between the two lines.

 Station layout

 Mong Kok station serves as a cross-platform interchange for passengers changing between the Tsuen Wan line and Kwun Tong line for stations in the same direction.
-Opposite-direction interchange of the same two lines takes place at Prince Edward and Yau Ma Tei.
+Opposite-direction interchange of the two lines takes place at Prince Edward and Yau Ma Tei.

 Entrances and exits

 Mong Kok station has 15 entrances, tied with East Tsim Sha Tsui station as stations with most exits in MTR.
 The exits are located within one block north and south of the intersection of Nathan Road and Argyle Street, connecting buildings, shopping malls, main roads and ground transport facilities nearby.